 Then update the

 Here we’re rendering the form partial to a string which we then pass to cable_car and use in an outer_html operation, targeting the (currently empty) customer form.

 With all this in place, head back to http://localhost:3000/customers and click on the New Customer link.
 If all has gone well, you should see the modal open and the customer form render.

 Incredible work so far.

 Next up we’ll use this same CableCar approach to handle form submissions.

 Submitting the form

 This section is going to look pretty familiar.
-We’ll start by updating the customer form with the cable car data attribute, just like we added to the new customer link in the last section:
+We’ll start by updating the customer form with the remote data attribute, just like we added to the new customer link in the last section: